indrabasak/indrabasak.github.io/_posts/2018-04-12-making-sense-of-blockchain.md

 Before we dig too deep into blockchain, we need to understand the problem blockchain is trying to solve.
-Let's take the example of money transfer where an entity sends a certain amount of money to a designated receiver through a trusted third parties (middleman), e.g., Western Union or any bank.
-In Figure 1, the trusted third party charges a fee of $5 for transferring $100 and it takes a couple of days to transfer the fund.
+Let's take the example of money transfer where an entity sends a certain amount of money to a designated receiver through a trusted third party, e.g., Western Union or any bank.
+In Figure 1, the trusted third party charges a fee of $5 for transferring $100 and takes a couple of days to transfer the fund.

 ![money transfer](/images/blockchain-concept/money-transfer.svg?style=centerme)